SasView/sasmodels/doc/guide/plugin.rst

-Magnetism is supported automatically for all shapes by modifying the effective SLD of particle according to the Halpern-Johnson vector describing the interation between neutron spin and magnetic field.
+Magnetism is supported automatically for all shapes by modifying the effective SLD of particle according to the Halpern-Johnson vector describing the interaction between neutron spin and magnetic field.
 All parameters marked as type *sld* in the parameter table are treated as possibly magnetic particles with magnitude *M0* and direction *mtheta* and *mphi*.
 Polarization parameters are also provided